 Naturally, Iím dying to get Hethís perspective on events Ė especially the hanging, now that youíve noted Brandís observances.
 Her view will of course be more mature, but I donít remember a time when she has witnessed Imrahil overseeing something like this, and being so grim.
 I loved Imrahil and Brandís little exchange over Hethlin, BTW, and how Imrahil dealt with poor Brand being overwhelmed by the disclosure of his parentage.

 And something OT: Are you considering showing us more of Imrahil interacting with his mother?
 I donít know why, but Iíve been wishing for that since the beginning of Kin-StrifeÖ

 Because we have been getting a lot of spam, we now have a security number which you have to enter in order to post a journal reply.
-In the field marked validation number, enter seven eight six five as a four place number.
+In the field marked validation number, enter nine seven four five as a four place number.

 Tolkien Characters, Locations, & Artifacts © Tolkien Estate & Designated Licensees - All Rights Reserved

 Stories & Other Content © The Respective Authors - All Rights Reserved

 Software & Design © 2003 - 2018 Michael G Kellner All Rights Reserved

 Hosted by:Raven Studioz